-27. According to the 2018/19 budget statement, the Ministry of Education and Workforce Development is to be allocated a budget of \$140.5 million, equivalent to 11.9 per cent of the total government expenditure estimated for 2018/19 and an increase of \$5.8 million, in order to cover expenditure for additional workforce training and the development and enhancement of educational programmes.
+27. According to the 2019/20 budget statement, the Ministry of Education is to be allocated a budget of \$136.9 million, equivalent to 12.3 per cent of the total government expenditure estimated for 2019/20.
+In addition, the Ministry of Labour, Community Affairs and Sports is to receive an estimated budget of \$18.9 million, out of which \$4.3 million are earmarked for workforce development.